CShatto99/MERN_Projects/MERN_Shopping_List/README.md

 cd ..
 npm install

-# Add your Mongo URI and JWT secret to the .env file
+# Add your Mongo URI and JWT secret to the config/default.json file

 # Run the dev script
 npm run dev